robotframework/robotframework/CONTRIBUTING.rst

 When submitting a pull request with a new feature or a fix, you should always include tests for your changes.
 These tests prove that your changes work, help prevent bugs in the future, and help document what your changes do.
-Depending an the change, you may need acceptance tests, unit tests or both.
+Depending on the change, you may need acceptance tests, unit tests or both.

 Make sure to run all of the tests before submitting a pull request to be sure